 Modern AI-native ITSM solutions represent the next generation of it service management technology.
 They're built from the ground up with AI at their core, not bolted onto legacy systems as an afterthought.

-The knowledge management component sets AI service desks apart.
-They continuously capture institutional knowledge from resolved tickets, creating a self-improving knowledge base.
-When similar problems arise, the system draws from this accumulated wisdom to provide real-time answers and streamline issue resolution.
+Execution-driven learning sets modern AI service desks apart.
+Knowledge is captured as work is completed, creating a self-improving knowledge base.
+When similar problems arise, the system draws from this history to provide real-time answers and improve resolution.
+But not all AI service desks are equal.
+Many stop at answering questions, while newer agentic platforms execute the work itself.

 Traditional Help Desk Limitations

 Traditional IT help desks are often slow, reactive, and expensive to operate.
 Manually handling a help desk ticket costs an average of $22 per interaction, according to industry research.
-These legacy support teams often spend excessive time on repetitive tasks such as password resets, access requests, and troubleshooting — all of which could be handled by AI agents or chatbots.
+These legacy support teams often spend excessive time on repetitive tasks such as password resets, access requests, and troubleshooting, all of which could be handled by AI agents.

 The friction starts with ticket creation.
 Employees must leave their work, log into a separate portal, fill out dropdown forms that rarely fit their use cases, and wait endlessly for human agents to respond.